 Pyramid of Sun

 Before coming we read a lot about the rainforest at Foca.
 It is said to be the largest primeval rainforest in Europe, and truly it is a large stretch of dense forest.
 One thing which I liked is that it is still not damaged by tourism and development, as some of the other European wilderness have been.

 Hotels are scarce and we could not see any industries in this 30-40km stretch, though there are small eco-friendly homes of local residents.
 The morning we went there it was completely washed out by rains and we could not shoot much.

 The evening before, we went to another attraction near the town of Foca, which is called the sand Pyramids.
 These are natural rock formations occurring in the middle of the dense forest.
 These ones are certainly not Pyramids by any means, but these look beautiful in the middle of a green and dense forest.

 Sunsets In Bosnia

-It is interesting to note that most of the country is formed by small hillocks and plateaus and it is hard to find stretch of flat land anywhere.
+It is interesting to note that most of the country is formed by small hillocks and plateaus and it is hard to find a stretch of flat land anywhere.
 Most of the terrains resemble alps of Switzerland with green valleys and alpine trees all around.

-Apart from the main tourist attractions, we drove a lot across length and breadth of the country and came across many beautiful moments.
+Apart from the main tourist attractions, we drove a lot across the length and breadth of the country and came across many beautiful moments.
 One of them was a Sunset like this

 Next, we headed up north of Bosnia where we came across the beautiful Kravice falls.
-It is a falls with multiple water streams in a hilly terrain.
+It is a fall with multiple water streams in a hilly terrain.
 We had to walk down a fair bit to reach the base of the falls from the parking.
 The effort is certainly worth it.

 Una National Park